mobility-university/diamonds_are_a_nerds_best_regression_dataset/README.md

 ### Linear Regression from Carat, Color, Cut, Clarity -> Price

-Got a 1.5 Carat Diamond.
+Got a 1.5 Carat Diamond with ideal cut VS2 clarity and H color.
 Our model estimates it to 10146.38 USD